 Congrats!
 You have successfully created a Bubble app based on your template.
 Now, you can proceed with the setups.

-Card payments in this template are powered by Stripe using the default card checkout providing a secure environment for users.
-To set up your Stripe account, go to https://stripe.com, and create an account.
+This template is using Stripe for payments.
+To setup your Stripe account, go to https://stripe.com, create an account.

-Payments: See our documentation on how to set Stripe Payments in a Bubble App.
+Payments: See the full documentation on how to set Stripe Payments in Bubble App.

 Tip: Genuine card information cannot be used in test mode.
 Instead, use test Stripe cards credentials.